teacat/rushia/README.md

 $ go get github.com/teacat/rushia/v2
 ```

-## NULL values

-We suggest you to make all the columns in the database as non-nullable since Golang sucks at supporting NULL fields.

 ## Usage

 Rushia is easy to use, it's kinda like a SQL query but simplized.